zeppe-lin/trinity-extra-theme/README.md

 -------
 The various software have their own configuration files location.
-See the corresponding paths of your favorite program and check if it has trinitized.
-Then replace it or adjust conform your needs.
+See the corresponding paths of your favorite program and check if it has trinitized version, then replace it or adjust conform your needs.

+Also, see `Makefile`.
+I've added `import-local` target to sync local and git configuration files.

 License and Copyright